adnan358/openloyalty/backend/doc/api/customer_campaign.rst

 .. note::

-    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
+    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
     Your value can be different.
 Read more about :doc:`Authorization in the </authorization>`.

 .. note::

-    The *customer = 00000000-0000-474c-b092-b0dd880c07e1* id is an example value.
+    The *customer = 00000000-0000-474c-b092-b0dd880c07e1* id is an exemplary value.
 Your value can be different.
     Check in the list of all customers if you are not sure which id should be used.

 .. note::